jgoldfinch/CA_least_tern_ocean_diet_reproduction/README.md

 *Photo credit: U.S. Fish and Wildlife Service, National Conservation Training Center Pubilcations and Training Material*

 # California least tern (*Sternula antillarum browni*) ocean, diet, and reproduction analysis
-A repository to recreate the analysis in the Mills et al. (in prep) publication examining the influence of ocean conditions on California least tern (Sternula antillarum browni) diet and reproductive success.
+A repository to recreate the analysis in the Mills et al. (in prep) publication examining the influence of ocean conditions on California least tern diet and reproductive success.

 ## Programs needed to run:
 * R